angelf/escargot/README.markdown

 Requirements
 ============
 Currently only rails 2.3 is supported.
-You will need ElasticSearch and, if you want to use the **optional** distributed indexing mode, Redis.
+You will need ElasticSearch, the 'rubberband' gem and (if you want to use the **optional** distributed indexing mode) Redis.

 Usage
 =======

 First, [download and start ElasticSearch](http://www.elasticsearch.com/docs/elasticsearch/setup/installation/) (it's really simple).
 With the default setup of of ElasticSearch (listening to localhost and port 9200) no configuration of the plugin is necessary.

-To define an index, simple add a line to your model
+To define an index, simply add a line to your model

     class Post < ActiveRecord::Base
       elastic_index
     end

-To create the index, just execute the rake task that rebuilds all indexes:
+To create the index, execute the rake task that rebuilds all indexes:

-    rake elasticsearch:index
+    rake escargot:index

-Or restrict it to just one index
+Or restrict it to just one model

-    rake "elasticsearch:index[Post]"
+    rake "escargot:index[Post]"

 And you are ready to search:

     Post.search "dreams OR nightmares"

-Near real time support
+Near Real Time support
 =======

-By default, every time you save or delete a record in an indexed model, the index will be updated to reflect the changes.
+The default behavior is that every time you save or delete a record in an indexed model the index will be updated to reflect the changes.
 You can disable this by

     class Post < ActiveRecord::Base
-      elastic_index :update => false
+      elastic_index :updates => false
     end

 Please notice that when updates are enabled there may be a slight delay for the changes to appear